gbevin/MIDITapeRecorder/README.md

 * Clear all recordings or clear a single track
 * Activity indicators for MIDI input and output on each track
 * Optional per-track record enable, input monitoring, and mute
+* Four virtual MIDI cable inputs if the AUv3 host supports it
+* Optional routing of first virtual MIDI cable to all tracks